Devolution in the United Kingdom: Scotland

-The Acts of Union 1707 merged the Scottish and English Parliaments into a single Parliament of Great Britain.
+The Acts of Union 1707 merged the Parliament of Scotland and the Parliament of England into a single Parliament of Great Britain.
 Ever since, individuals and organisations advocated the return of a Scottish Parliament.
 The drive for home rule for Scotland first took concrete shape in the 19th century, as demands for home rule in Ireland were met with similar (although not as widespread) demands in Scotland.
 The National Association for the Vindication of Scottish Rights was established in 1853, a body close to the Scottish Unionist Party and motivated by a desire to secure more focus on Scottish problems in response to what they felt was undue attention being focused on Ireland by the then Liberal government.
 In 1871, William Ewart Gladstone stated at a meeting held in Aberdeen that if Ireland was to be granted home rule, then the same should apply to Scotland.
 A Scottish home rule bill was presented to the Westminster Parliament in 1913 but the legislative process was interrupted by the First World War.

 The demands for political change in the way in which Scotland was run changed dramatically in the 1920s when Scottish nationalists started to form various organisations.
 The Scots National League was formed in 1920 in favour of Scottish independence, and this movement was superseded in 1928 by the formation of the National Party of Scotland, which became the Scottish National Party (SNP) in 1934.
 At first the SNP sought only the establishment of a devolved Scottish assembly, but in 1942 they changed this to support all-out independence.
 This caused the resignation of John MacCormick from the SNP and he formed the Scottish Covenant Association.
 This body proved to be the biggest mover in favour of the formation of a Scottish assembly, collecting over two million signatures in the late 1940s and early 1950s and attracting support from across the political spectrum.
-However, without formal links to any of the political parties it withered, devolution and the establishment of an assembly were put on the political back burner.
+However, without formal links to any of the political parties it withered, and devolution and the establishment of an assembly were put on the political back burner.